Usage with Next.js

 Example

-import { createTRPCNext } from '@trpc/next';import type { AppRouter } from '../pages/api/trpc/[trpc]';export const trpc = createTRPCNext<AppRouter>({config({ ctx }) {/* [...] */},ssr: true,responseMeta({ clientErrors, ctx }) {if (clientErrors.length) {// propagate first http error from API callsreturn {status: clientErrors[0].data?.httpStatus ??
+utils/trpc.tstsximport { createTRPCNext } from '@trpc/next';import type { AppRouter } from '../pages/api/trpc/[trpc]';export const trpc = createTRPCNext<AppRouter>({config({ ctx }) {/* [...] */},ssr: true,responseMeta({ clientErrors, ctx }) {if (clientErrors.length) {// propagate first http error from API callsreturn {status: clientErrors[0].data?.httpStatus ??
 500,};}// cache full page for 1 day + revalidate once every secondconst ONE_DAY_IN_SECONDS = 60 * 60 * 24;return {'Cache-Control': `s-maxage=1, stale-while-revalidate=${ONE_DAY_IN_SECONDS}`,};},});

-import { createTRPCNext } from '@trpc/next';import type { AppRouter } from '../pages/api/trpc/[trpc]';export const trpc = createTRPCNext<AppRouter>({config({ ctx }) {/* [...] */},ssr: true,responseMeta({ clientErrors, ctx }) {if (clientErrors.length) {// propagate first http error from API callsreturn {status: clientErrors[0].data?.httpStatus ??
+utils/trpc.tstsximport { createTRPCNext } from '@trpc/next';import type { AppRouter } from '../pages/api/trpc/[trpc]';export const trpc = createTRPCNext<AppRouter>({config({ ctx }) {/* [...] */},ssr: true,responseMeta({ clientErrors, ctx }) {if (clientErrors.length) {// propagate first http error from API callsreturn {status: clientErrors[0].data?.httpStatus ??
 500,};}// cache full page for 1 day + revalidate once every secondconst ONE_DAY_IN_SECONDS = 60 * 60 * 24;return {'Cache-Control': `s-maxage=1, stale-while-revalidate=${ONE_DAY_IN_SECONDS}`,};},});

 Next steps

-docs for additional information on executing Queries and Mutations inside your components.
+Refer to the @trpc/react-query docs for additional information on executing Queries and Mutations inside your components.